 Greeting us at the entrance to her studio, Shané commented on how ideal her corner space is.
 Reserved clients appreciate the privacy of the space, which helps them relax and prepare for their sessions.
 Looking at the large portraits hanging on the white walls, we see that the clean industrial backdrop – exposed brick, elegant high ceilings and natural light that pours in through banks of south- and east-facing windows – accentuates the beauty of Shané’s portrait photography.
-We settled in on her plush couch to learn more Imiivo Studios and Shané’s experience at Savage Mill.
+We settled in on her plush couch to learn more about Imiivo Studios and Shané’s experience at Savage Mill.

 How did you get started with photography?